muratk5n/thirdwave/en/2021/09/computing-ai.md

 What if the data cannot even contain the traces of a function in some cases?
-See [article](http://deepdriving.cs.princeton.edu/paper.pdf) on teaching machines how to drive to teach machines how to drive using pure vision was supplying it data on controls (steering, break, acceleration) and images of the outside world, in pairs.
+See [article](http://deepdriving.cs.princeton.edu/paper.pdf) on teaching machines how to drive.
+In order to teach machines how to drive using pure vision, the system was fed data on controls (steering, break, acceleration) and images of the outside world, in pairs.
 Feed it gazillions of such data, the program will learn the relation between them and learn how to drive.
 The article makes the case that might not